About Mrs. G’s Hot Pepper Jellies

 Mrs. G’s remains dedicated to producing hot pepper jellies with only the freshest non-GMO ingredients, in a local FDA-certified kitchen to ensure excellence in taste and quality.
 Flavors include: Ja-Ha, Jalapeno Garlic Lime, Mango Ginger Habanero, and Peach Habanero.

 Mrs. G’s Jellies are sourced locally, and are made and packaged in Southern California.
-Jellies are available at several retail locations across southern California, online and at local events where Cindy and her family are so happy to meet their loyal customers.
+Jellies are available at several retail locations in California and Nevada, their online store and Amazon store.
 Look for great recipes here!

 Cindy Greaver aka Mrs. G